List of Dutch regiments in World War II: Border Infantry Units

-With 25 Battalions and 16 companies, the Border Infantry were Infantry that were deployed to slow down a German attack, if the Dutch government hadn’t finished mobilization in 1940, at least some resistance can be made.
-The Border Infantry were deployed along the Dutch coast, along with a few garrisons on the islands.
-Most of the Border Infantry were deployed on the Southern border between Germany and Belgium.
-A border Infantry company or battalion can be better equipped than an average Infantry Battalion.
-The total number of personnel is around 20,000.
+With 25 Battalions and 16 companies, the Border Infantry were Infantry that were deployed to slow down a German attack; if the Dutch government had not completed mobilization in 1940, at least some resistance could be offered.
+A few Border Infantry battalions were deployed along the Dutch coast, along with a few garrisons on the islands.
+Most of the Border Infantry were deployed on the eastern and southern borders with Germany and Belgium.
+A border Infantry company or battalion could be better equipped than an average Infantry Battalion, reinforced with some obsolete 56 mm field guns.
+The total number of personnel was around 20,000.